-Name: Teacher: How did the singer shatter the glass with his v Updating our Ideas oice?
-Before During Did you?
-Draw sound using a symbol or representation Did you?
-Did you?
+Name: Date: Teacher: How did the singer shatter the glass with his vo oice?
+Before During After Co o Did you?
 Draw sound using a symbol or representation Show how or where sound travels Did you?
-Did you?
-Draw Show Show Show how or where sound travels Show properties of cound like volume on pitch Show now or where sound travels Show properties of sound like volume or pitch w sound using a symbol or representation w where sound travels when we can no longer hear it w properties of sound like volume or pitch
+Draw sound using a symbol or representation Show how or where sound travels Show properties of sound like volume or pitch Did you?
+Draw sound using a symbol or representation Show where sound travels when we can no longer hear it Show properties of sound like volume or pitch